-Select a track to open its settings in the inspector panel.
+Select a track to open its settings in the Tracks tab.
 The sections from top to bottom:

 Track Properties

-The track name (double-click to rename), plus toggles for Mute, Solo, and Hide.
+The track name (double-click to rename), plus toggles for Mute and Solo.
 If the track has plugin-induced latency, a latency indicator shows the total PDC delay in milliseconds.

 Color